sjsu-library/unionist/_items/unionist--image-0202.md

 caption: William Jay (1789-1858) was a noted legal thinker, the son of the first Chief Justice of the United States Supreme Court, John Jay.
-His letter to Samuel J. May concerning the constitutional questions of Black citizenship presaged his important 1835 treatise, <a href="https://books.google.com/books?id=f2k3pzgpYxsC">An Inquiry into the Character and Tendency of the American Colonization and American Anti-Slavery Societies</a>
+His letter to Samuel J. May concerning the constitutional questions of Black citizenship presaged his important 1835 treatise, <em?><a href="https://books.google.com/books?id=f2k3pzgpYxsC">An Inquiry into the Character and Tendency of the American Colonization and American Anti-Slavery Societies</a>
 order: '609'
 layout: items_item
 collection: items